patricklam/plam.new-webpage/content/post/20230531-we-the-others.md

 After my West Coast tour and Canadian nationals, I set off for New Zealand to join MP.
-On the way, I got to reading Toula Drimonis's recent book _[We the Others: Allophones, Immigrants, and Belonging in Canada](https://www.lindaleith.com/en/Pages/bookDetail/We_Others)_.
+On the way, I got to reading Toula Drimonis's recent book _[We, the Others: Allophones, Immigrants, and Belonging in Canada](https://www.lindaleith.com/en/Pages/bookDetail/We_Others)_.
 Her story is not quite my story, but there is a lot of overlap.